archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/README.md

 # Arch Modified Physics License
 >**Attention drifters!
-Switch to CSP version 1.73** or less, otherwise tires will have an unknown force pushing the car, which makes drifting more difficult.
+Switch to CSP version 1.73**, or lower.
+Otherwise tires will have an unknown force pushing the car, which makes drifting more difficult.

-As of 7 June 2022,
+As of 25 June 2022,

 **You are allowed to:**
 * Use Arch modified physics on personal work